 If a company, supplier, or wholesaler does not meet the standard, it must pay up to 5.
 5 cents for each kilowatt-hour of its shortfall.
 Three quarters of the penalty payment goes to a state-managed conservation fund and one quarter to the CT Clean Energy Fund.

-According to Daniel Sosland, Executive Director of Environment Northeast, the new portfolio requirements will require 320,000 MWhs in 2007 and go up to 1.28 million MWh in 2010.
+According to Daniel Sosland, Executive Director of Acadia Center, the new portfolio requirements will require 320,000 MWhs in 2007 and go up to 1.28 million MWh in 2010.

 The bill requires a program to provide one-time capital subsidies to customers who install customer side distributed generation.
 The subsidy ranges from $200 to $500 per kilowatt (kW) of generating capacity and depends on how well the project does at reducing Federally mandated congestion charges (FMCC).